 Hamlin participates in the Bay Area Independent Athletic League (BAIAL).

 A. Parents are an integral part of the school, and we encourage all of our parents to become involved with the Hamlin community.
 Through the Parents Association, parents are on campus helping in the lunchroom and the library, preparing for numerous Hamlin community events, organizing community service projects, or helping with school fundraisers.
 You can also find parents reading stories in the classrooms, driving on fieldtrips, sharing a particular expertise as a guest speaker in the classroom, and so much more.

 A. Most definitely!
 Over two-thirds of our families are “dual working.”
-Hamlin's Extended Day program is available from 7 a.m. until 6 p.m. for all grades.
-Hamlin vacation camps are offered on days when the school is not in session but many parents may still be at work.
-Whenever possible, we offer morning and evening meetings to accommodate different schedules.
+Hamlin's Extended Day program is available from 7:00 a.m. until 6:00 p.m. for all grades.
+Hamlin vacation camps are offered on days when school is not in session but many parents may still be at work.
+Whenever possible, we offer morning and evening meeting options to accommodate different schedules.